ko28/melon-api/README.md

 ```

 # Use as a Python package
-melon-api can be install from pypi
+melon-api can be installed from pypi
 ```bash
 pip install melonapi
 ```